Derecho/django-ipban/README.markdown

-django-ipban is a simple middleware application that enables staff users to ban visitors by IP address.
+django-ipban is a simple middleware application that enables staff users to ban visitors by their IP addresses.
 Based upon the code of Björn Kempén on his blog, I made an app out of it that anyone could easily add to their websites.

 # Installation:
-   - Add ipban to your INSTALLED_APPS.
+   - Add ipban to your INSTALLED_APPS
    - Add ipban.middleware.IPBanMiddleware to your MIDDLEWARE_CLASSES
+   - Optional: Place your own template in TEMPLATE_DIR/ban/banned.html
    - Done!

 # Usage:
 In your admin panel, you now see a ban page.
 Here you can add any bans you may like.
-A ban consists of an IP Address and a reason.
+A ban consists of an IP Address, a reason and an optional duration.

 # Todo:
-   - Add temporary banning
    - Make some translations

 # Contact: